cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/3-move-count.md

 In effect, your blockchain state is broken.
 Eventually examine the [section on migrations](/hands-on-exercise/4-run-in-prod/2-migration.md) to see how to update your blockchain state to avoid such a breaking change.

-Restart your chain with `--reset-once`, create a new game then:
+Restart your chain with `--reset-once`, create a new game, then:

 <CodeGroup>